yourlabs/starlette-apps/README.md

 ### Instanciation

-Instanciating a Project will basically get the `.app` attribute of each modulle in `APPS`, which you may define for example as such:
+Instanciating a Project will basically get the `.app` attribute of each module in `APPS`, which you may define for example as such:

 ```python